Lubenz007/lubenz007.github.io/_tabs/about.md

 * O365 Lighthouse
 * Hyper-V
 * PowerApps
+- Working at Sensa and then Sensa by Crayon.
+- After 2003 main focus on Azure.

+## 2025 Softwareone --
+* Still focus on Azure.

 ## Certifications over the years:
 * Microsoft Certified: Azure Solutions Architect Expert - 2022